ibmresilient/resilient-community-apps/fn_exchange/README.md

 - Saved all scheduled meetings as incident notes or in a separate incident tab called Exchange.<br>

-- Get mailbox information for a particular sender.<br>

 - Get emails from a user's mailbox and filter them based on fundamental attributes including the sender's email address, the location of the email's folder, the subject, the body, and if it contains attachments.<br>

 - Conduct a thorough search of the user's mailbox by tunneling subfolders, conducting the search based on the beginning and ending dates of emails received, sorting emails by recency, and limiting the number of emails obtained.